 - All the math strategies that helped on the old exam are still very much relevant to the new one (Making Up Numbers, Plugging in Answer Choices)

-- Because there are only 4 answer choices for each question, the math section is much more vulnerable to pattern recognition.
+- Because there are only 4 answer choices for each question, the math section is much more vulnerable to pattern recognition and process of elimination.
 For example, you can easily narrow down the answer choices for a vertex-form question just by knowing what vertex-form looks like.
+For systems of equations and circle equation questions, you can often tell what the answer is after figuring out one piece of it.

-- You should know how to do the following by hand for the non-calculator section: basic arithmetic, arithmetic with fractions, factoring, completing the square.
+- You should know how to do the following by hand for the non-calculator section: basic arithmetic (multiplying two-digit numbers, dividing a two-digit number by a one-digit number), arithmetic with fractions (add/subtract/multiply/divide fractions with different denominators), arithmetic with decimals, factoring, completing the square, quadratic formula.

 - Don't buy into the College Board marketing scheme that implies SAT vocabulary is no longer important.
 The passages still contain many college-level words, and if you don't understand them, you won't fully understand the passage.
 Vocabulary also comes into play for the word choice questions on the writing and language section.
 My favorite way to memorize SAT vocab is still Anki.